Alfresco/docs-alfresco/governance-services/latest/index.md

 title: Alfresco Governance Services
 ---

-Welcome to the Alfresco Governance Services 3.3 documentation.
 Governance Services combines Records Management with Security Controls and Classification.

 If you want to know about the new features and improvements of Alfresco Governance Services 3.3, see [What's new in Governance Services](TODO_LINK:replace what's new page with link to readme).